laurodelacerda/car2x-applications/README.md

-# car2x applications
+# Vehicular applications

-# ~ Public Safety Emergency Application available (compatible with Veins 4.5).
+~ Public Safety Emergency Application is available (compatible with Veins 4.5).

-# ~ New applications for vehicular environments coming soon.
+~ New applications for vehicular environments coming soon.